How to play Dom7 shaped arpeggios!

 However, in a playing situation you don’t want to play an arpeggio over two octaves in a row any way.
-When you actually use it in an improvisation, you’ll just play a few notes from it.
+When you actually use it in an improvisation or write a melody with it, you’ll just play a few notes from it.

-To learn the shape though and be able to pick a fraction of it, you have to play the entire G shape, around the cycle of 4th to a click.
+To learn the shape though and be able to pick a fraction, you have to first play the entire G shape, around the cycle of 4th to a click.

 The C shaped dom7 arpeggio

-Another easy shape to remember, as always, take the shape through the cycle of 4th.
+The C shape is another easy shape to remember.
+As always, take the shape through the full cycle of 4th.
 Looks like this as A7 and D7.

 A7 arpeggio, C shape